MystenLabs/sui/doc/src/explore/prototypes.md

 ![Update NFT properties](/static/md-assets/nft-properties.png "Equip elemental runes to your Monstar") *Equip elemental runes to your Monstar and watch your NFT evolve with updated properties*

-That’s not all, as your Monstar become stronger, you can use them to help you battle…in the next prototype>>>
+That’s not all!
+As your Monstar become stronger, you can use them to help you battle…in the next prototype>>>

 ## Prototype 2 Sui Battler